Most people could save money on gas.

-I’ve seen people waste at least 3 gallons of gas while they slept or ate a meal in a their truck with the engine running.
-If they did this every day, that adds up to wasting thousands of dollars every year.
+I’ve seen people waste gallons of gas while they slept or ate in their truck with the engine running.

-Once I mentioned this to a fellow, and he told me it was okay because his company pays for the gas. —> Note: If this guy works for you, he’s wasting a lot of your money.
+Once I mentioned this to a fellow, who was in a large service truck, and he told me it was okay because his boss pays for the gas. —> Note: If this guy works for you, he’s wasting $2,000 to 5,000 of your money every year.

 Save gas by not using your car.
 (I’ll bet you knew that.)

-In both cases you’ll encounter less traffic, easier driving, and shorter lines in the stores.
+In both cases you’ll encounter less traffic, easier driving, and less time on the road.

 Note: Aggressive drivers cause accidents.
 And accidents cost more than gas.

-Do: Take your foot off the gas when you’re approaching a red light.
-Then let the car coast to a gradual stop.
+✅ Take your foot off the gas when you’re approaching a red light.
+Then let the car coast to a stop.